Spanish Immersion Programs

 The bulk of the time you spend in Costa Rica is in a small town called San Isidro de Heredia.
 There is another larger town in Costa Rica called San Isidro…so the “de Heredia” part is pretty important to distinguish.
 This town is about 30 minutes NE of the capital city San Jose.
 San Isidro de Heredia is a wonderfully typical middle-class Central American town.
 The church is right in the middle of town, with a soccer field/plaza out front, and all the local businesses and residences within a few blocks walk of the church.
 The language school where you will walk to every morning is about 800m north of the church on the main road.

 You will be staying in a middle-class home setting in Costa Rica.
 You can expect the home and your bedroom to be small.
 Your bed probably won’t be as comfortable as your bed is here in the US.
 Most homes have tile floors, no carpet.
 Most families do not have dish washers nor clothes driers.
-You will be given a couple different keys for the home: one for the exterior gate off the street, and another for the actual doors to the house
+You may be given a couple different keys for the home: one for the exterior gate off the street, and another for the actual doors to the house.

 Your host families may speak a little English, particularly if they have school aged children.
 However, we encourage them to not let you know.
 The best way for you to continue learning Spanish is to have to use it!